-In addition to great interests in teaching and clinical practice, I am a passionate researcher with the interests in chronic, toxic, or traumatic stress in individuals, families (e.g., family caregivers), and communities, prevention interventions for mental illness, complicated grief and non-death grief in family caregivers, validation studies for psychometric properties of self-report instruments, and wellness of counseling professionals.
+In addition to great interests in teaching and clinical practice, I am a passionate researcher with the interests in a) chronic, toxic, or traumatic stress in individuals, families (e.g., family caregivers), and communities, b) grief (e.g., complicated grief and non-death grief in family caregivers) and loss, c) prevention interventions for mental illness, d) validation studies in counseling, e) culturally-responsive research mentorship in counselor education, and f) wellness of counseling professionals.

 Born in Seoul and lived in three different countries for a long period of time, I identify myself as a global citizen.
 I am fluent in English, Japanese, and Korean.
 My love for communication with others encouraged me to learn the American Sign Language (ASL) and a little bit about the deaf world.